-Colleges and universities may require more courses than our graduation requirements for admission.
+Colleges and universities may require more courses than the School District U-46 graduation requirements for admission.
 Please contact the college/university admissions counselor for the most up-to-date admissions requirements for the specific college/university that you are interested in attending.
 Potential extra course requirements may include: